Last updated on September 14th, 2025 at 09:13 am

 What about commercial sprays or veggie wash?

-Save money and reduce plastic packaging by refraining from purchasing produce wash.
-The safety of commercial produce washes is not known, and their effectiveness has not been shown to be any more effective than other methods.
+Save money (and reduce plastic packaging) and skip these products.
+The safety of commercial produce washes is unknown, and their effectiveness has not been shown to be more effective than other methods.

 Should you wash organic strawberries too?